Bachelor in International Relations - Study PlanBecome an actor at a global level

 Languages are essential to a career in international relations.
 As a Bachelor in International Relations student, you will participate in a mandatory language course that lasts for six full semesters, consisting of 18 ECTS credits.
 In addition, we provide further opportunities to widen your linguistic ability, and you will have the option to learn Spanish, French, Portuguese, German, Arabic, or Chinese.CHECK OUR LANGUAGE CENTER

-Also, we offer you the opportunity to put in practise everything you have learnt during your first two years in an amazing two-week journey in which you will visit different countries with your classmates whilst making an impact and learning.
+Also, we offer you the opportunity to put everything you have learned into practice during your first two years in an amazing two-week journey in which you will visit different countries with your classmates whilst making an impact and learning.

-You will also have the chance to participate in a one-day mock debate, where you will discuss and negotiate on a range of issues related to international trade between the EU and the US.
+This year, you will be required to choose an exchange program with one of the 160 available partner universities around the world.
+You will also have the chance to participate in a one-day mock debate, where you will discuss and negotiate a range of issues related to international trade between the EU and the US.